bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/capacity-increases.md

 scalability for several years within the Bitcoin Core project and consider this the best possible continuation of our efforts.

+A FAQ is being prepared and will be linked from here when available.

 {% include bitcoin-core/capability-increases-sigs.md %}

 ---